NasirKhan521436/Khan-_Portfolio/README.md

-## INTERNSHIP TASK 1:  To Build a Static PortFolio
-## Task Description
 # 🌟 Personal Portfolio Website – Static Version

 Welcome to my static portfolio website project!
 This repository showcases my personal, professional, and academic journey in a sleek, clean, and responsive format.
 Built using only HTML, CSS, and JavaScript, this portfolio is a reflection of both my frontend development skills and my dedication to presenting information clearly and professionally.